Ivan Dias: Early life and ordination

-Ivan Dias was born in Bandra, a suburb of Bombay, to Carlos Nazaro Dias (d.
-1953) and Maria Martins e Dias (d.
+Ivan Dias was born in Bandra, a suburb of Bombay, to Carlos Nazario Dias (d.
+1953) and Maria Dias (d.
 1991), both natives of Goa.
 Dias' ancestral village is Velsao, Salcete, Goa.
 His father was undersecretary of the Home Department of the government of Maharashtra.
-The second oldest of five children, he has four brothers: Francis (a retired lieutenant general in the Indian military), Ralph, Paul and Olaf (a doctor).
+The second oldest of four children, he has three brothers: Francis (a retired lieutenant general in the Indian military), Ralph and Olaf (a doctor).
 After graduating from the Jesuit St. Stanislaus High School, he entered the seminary of the Archdiocese of Bombay and was later ordained to the priesthood by Valerian Gracias on 8 December 1958.
 He then did pastoral work in Bombay as curate at St. Stephen's Church until 1961, when he was sent to Rome to further his studies.
 He there attended the Pontifical Ecclesiastical Academy and the Pontifical Lateran University, from where he obtained a doctorate in canon law in 1964.